oumnya/hallo-webui/README.md

 this will start the gradio web ui and expose the port 7680 which is mapped to 8020 to teh container's host The app will be available at http://localhost:8020

+Note : Be sure to use the correct cuda start image for your GPU driver version, if it doesn't build from the start.

 ### Windows

 1. Clone this repository: